Augmentations, annuli, and Alexander polynomials: The Alexander polynomial and gradient flows

-In this section, we show that there exist functions $f$ and metrics $g$ on $\bar Y_K$ for which equation \eqref{alex} holds.
-The formula then actually holds for generic $(f,g)$, since the right side is invariant under generic deformations, see \cite{HutchingsReidemeister}.
-Although the rest of the paper is independent of this section, we include it since it gives a direct relation between flow loops and holomorphic annuli and flow lines and holomorphic disks in Morse or Floer theory that seems to be of importance also more generally.
-We use the notation of Section \ref{ssec:dynAlex}.
+In this section, we present a Morse theory proof of Equation \eqref{alex} for admissible $(f,g)$.
+The formula itself holds under more general conditions, since its right side is invariant under a large class of (generic) deformations, see \cite{HutchingsReidemeister}.
+We point out that the rest of the paper is formally independent of this section, which is included to emphasize the direct connection between flow loops/lines and holomorphic annuli/disks.
+We use the notation as in Section \ref{ssec:dynAlex}.

-The idea is to break the flow loops and flow lines of $\nabla_g f$ in the previous section into sequences of short flow lines, by suitably perturbing the function $f\colon \bar Y_K \to S^1$.
-Lifting the perturbed function to $\tilde Y_{K}\to\R$ and perturbing slightly, gives a Morse chain model for the homology of the Abelian cover $\widetilde Y_K$, as a $\Q[\mu^{\pm}]$-module.
-(Before perturbing $f$, the lifted function could have arbitrarily long flow lines and we would not be able to use polynomial coefficients.)
-In this setting, the Alexander polynomial can be thought of as the degree 1 contribution to the Reidemeister torsion of this homology.
+The idea of the argument is to break all flow loops and flow lines of $\nabla_g f$ in the previous section into sequences of short flow lines, by suitably perturbing the function $f\colon \bar Y_K \to S^1$.
+Lifting the perturbed function to $\widetilde Y_{K}\to\R$ (and adding further small perturbations, as explained below) gives a Morse chain model for the homology of the Abelian cover $\widetilde Y_K$, as a $\Q[\mu^{\pm}]$-module.
+We point out that, if we did not begin by perturbing $f$ to break flow loops, then the Morse complex of the lifted function would in general not compute the homology of the Abelian cover $\widetilde Y_K$, consider e.g., the identity map on $S^{1}$.
+In this setting, the Alexander polynomial can be thought of as the degree 1 contribution to the Reidemeister torsion of $H_{\ast}(\widetilde Y_{K};\Q)$.